April 22 in Indianapolis hockey history

 Jack Hewson: Right wing who played for the Capitals for parts of two seasons in 1944-46.
 He had 14 goals and 20 assists in 54 games in 1944-45, and was traded to New Haven partway through the following season, in which he played 27 total games.
 His six-season career spanned 1941-49, in four different minor pro leagues.
 A native of Brantford, Ontario, he was born in 1921.

 Tyler Andrew: Indiana Ice forward in 2013-14 who tallied 10 goals and 14 assists in 47 games in his first USHL season.
-He recently completed his sophomore year at Ferris State, where he identical 3-5-8 seasons his first two years.
-A native of Bethel Park, Penn., he is 22.
+He recently completed his junior year at Ferris State, where he has nine goals and 21 points in three seasons.
+A native of Bethel Park, Penn., he is 23.